 2) Mechanical Changes

-Neurological changes seen with stretching include a reduction in the sensitivity of the nerves and stretch receptors that transmit signals of “stretch” to the brain, allowing for you to stretch further into a motion.
-There is an increase in the level of certain chemicals locally that act as natural pain killers within the body.
+Neurological changes seen from stretching include a reduction in the sensitivity of the nerves and stretch receptors that transmit signals of “stretch” to the brain.
+This allows for you to stretch further into a position.
+There is also an increase in the level of certain chemicals within the body that act as natural pain killers.

-Mechanical changes right after stretching there is an increase in water content, blood flow, and temperature within the muscle.
-With a regular stretching program, mechanical changes can include a reduction in the amount of stiffness within the muscle and a recent study even showed an increase in the length of the contractible units within the muscle (called “sarcomeregenesis,” but don’t worry about the technical term, it’s not important).
-In general, research leans towards the nervous system being the primary driver of changes in range of motion (specifically short term).
+Mechanical changes occur right after stretching, when there is an increase in water content, blood flow, and temperature within the muscle.
+With a regular stretching program, mechanical changes can include a reduction in the amount of stiffness within the muscle.
+A recent study even showed an increase in the length of the contractible units within the muscle (called “sarcomeregenesis”).
+In general, research leans towards the nervous system being the primary driver of changes in range of motion (specifically in the short term).
 However, mechanical changes do occur through changes in muscle stiffness and muscle length when appropriate stretching methods are used over an extended period of time.

 How long should you stretch?

-Static stretching in 30-60 second bouts, 5x per week, for a total of 5 minutes per muscle group per week, to the appropriate limit of discomfort (mild to moderate) is optimal for increasing range of motion.
+Static stretching in 30-60 second bouts, 5x per week, for a total of 5 minutes per muscle group, at a mild to moderate discomfort level, is optimal for increasing range of motion.
 Time spent stretching per week is more important than total time spent stretching per session.
+Frequency > intensity.

 What about foam rolling, massage, and other self-soft tissue tools (lacrosse balls, massage gun, etc)?

-Specifically, foam rolling and massage guns appears to lead to short term changes in range of motion.
-However, the effect does not stick around long without following up with stretching.
+Specifically, foam rolling and massage guns appears to lead to short term changes in range of motion through neurological mechanisms.
+However, the effect does not stick around long without consistently following it up with stretching.

 How long should I foam roll?

-10-30 seconds per muscle group, avoiding bony prominences (knee elbow, hip), and not going into painful/intense pressures for long bouts.
+It is best to foam roll for 10-30 seconds per muscle group, avoiding bony prominences (knee, elbow, hip), and not going into painful/intense pressures for long bouts.

 Dr. Kaysha Bates DPT is a physical therapist based in Jackson Hole, WY